 Medial Ankle Pain

-Medial ankle pain refers to pain on the inside of the ankle which is not a sudden acute ankle injury.
+Medial ankle pain or inner ankle pain refers to pain on the inside of the ankle which is not a sudden acute injury.
 Pain may come on gradually or from an acute injury that has not healed properly.
 We explain the most common causes, some less common medial ankle injuries and important conditions that should not be missed.
+Tibialis posterior syndrome is probably one of the more common gradual onset injuries along with stress fractures and nerve impingements.
+A traumatic medial ankle sprain is rare and is likely to occur with a fracture to the fibula bone at the ankle as well.

 Posterior tibial tendon dysfunction or PTTD is a dysfunction of the posterior tibialis muscle, resulting in a fallen arch, or flat feet.